fpopic/master-indexers/README.md

 ```"customerIndex:itemIndex1,itemIndex2,...,itemIndexX"```

-where k  is number of top recommendation for a customer, so 0 <= X <= k
+where k is the number of top k recommendations for a customer, so 0 <= X <= k

 #### Output:
 ```